-- Does your tool chain support the versioning scheme?
-For example: Octopus Deploy supports Semantic Versioning, which enables enhanced features like Channels.
+Octopus supports Semantic Versioning, which enables enhanced features like Channels.

-188.8.131.52) and versions that can be sorted alphanumerically, like
+Octopus also supports versions that can be sorted alphanumerically:

-Strictly speaking about SemVer 2.0, a version like
+In strict SemVer 2.0, a version like

-1.5.2-rc.1 is considered a "pre-release" and
+1.5.2-rc.1 is considered a pre-release, and

-1.5.2-rc of your application, and configure a Channel to promote packages like
+1.5.2-rc of your application and configure a Channel to promote packages like

 *-rc to Staging and eventually Production.

-How Octopus Deploy Treats Versions
+How Octopus Deploy Treats Semantic Versions

+Octopus uses a string-based approach to version numbers.
 These are the decisions we made on handling versions:

 188.8.131.52 == 1.0.0